oroinc/documentation/user_guide/user_management_users.rst

 In order to create a :term:`User` record:

-- Go to the *System → User Management → Users*
+- Go to *System → User Management → Users*
 - Click the :guilabel:`Create User` button
 - Define the user settings in the sections described below.